hyperledger/iroha-2-docs/src/guide/javascript.md

 <<<@/snippets/js-sdk-2-1-2-signer.ts

 Now we're able to make signatures with `signer.sign(binary)`!
-However, to interact with Iroha, we need to be able to do more than just signing.
+However, to interact with Iroha, we need to be able to do more than just sign.
 We would need to send something to Iroha, like transactions or queries.
 `Torii` will help us with that.